Department of Information Systems and Analytics

 isa.mccoy.txst.edu

-The mission of the Department of Computer Information Systems and Quantitative Methods (CISQM) is to provide relevant educational opportunities to students wishing to pursue professional careers related to information systems, technology and data analytics.
+The mission of the Department of Information Systems and Analytics (ISA) is to provide relevant educational opportunities to students wishing to pursue professional careers related to information systems, technology, and data analytics.

-The department strives to create an environment for preparing individuals for a lifetime of learning and growth by producing graduates who understand the concepts and uses of information systems and are capable of applying these concepts to business and government.
+The department strives to create an environment for preparing individuals for a lifetime of learning and growth by producing graduates who not only understand the concepts and uses of information systems and analytics but are also capable of applying these concepts to business and government.

-CISQM graduates pursue careers as IT integrators, global enterprise system architects, database administrators, network administrators, information security analysts, business systems analysts, application developers, digital-business solution developers, and information systems managers.
+ISA graduates pursue careers as information technology (IT) integrators, global enterprise system architects, database administrators, network administrators, information security analysts, business systems analysts, application developers, digital-business solution developers, data scientists, data analysts, and information systems managers.
 Graduates work for technology companies, high-tech startup companies, government agencies, accounting firms, oil companies, financial and insurance institutions, retail firms, manufacturing corporation, and consulting companies where they are succeeding at the highest levels.

 Degree Programs Offered

-Bachelor of Business Administration (B.B.A.), major in Computer Information Systems
+Bachelor of Business Administration (B.B.A.), major in Information Systems

-The computer information systems curriculum provides a strong foundation in the concepts and applications of information systems and technology in organizations.
-It gives CISQM majors the opportunity to study enterprise design, business intelligence, data analytics, database development, network and security administration, programming languages, and the integration of hardware and software systems with management practices.
+The information systems (IS) curriculum provides a strong foundation in the concepts and applications of information systems and technology in organizations.
+It gives IS majors the opportunity to study enterprise system design, business intelligence, artificial intelligence (AI) in business, data analytics, database development, network and security administration, programming languages, and the integration of hardware and software systems with management practices.

 AACSB Accreditation